Faculty Senate Bylaws (view as PDF File)

 Composition.
 Each graduate degree program shall have one representative who is a voting member of Graduate Council.

 Members of Graduate Council serve two-year terms.
 One-half of the Council is appointed by the respective program at the conclusion of the spring semester in odd-numbered years for a term of office beginning the following fall semester.
 The other half of the Council is appointed in even- numbered years.
 Members may be reappointed with no term limit.
 Ex officio: The dean of the Graduate School, the associate dean of the Graduate School, the dean of the Library, the dean of Lifelong Learning and the Graduate Student Association president.

 Administrative support for Graduate Council is provided by the Graduate School.

 Responsibilities.
 This committee administers the honor code as set forth in the Student Handbook.

 Composition.
-Chair, three other faculty members and at least three alternate faculty members appointed by the Senate; eight students; ex officio: vice-chancellor for Student Development and dean of students.
+Chair, three other faculty members and at least three alternate faculty members appointed by the Senate; eight students; ex officio: vice-chancellor for Student Affairs and dean of students.